Romanian Traditional House Still Standing and Inhabited After Over 250 Years

-Exploring the Romanian countryside is a rewarding adventure.
+Exploring the traditional villages of Romania is a rewarding adventure.
 In the old villages one can find true gems hidden in plain view.
 It felt like we found a treasury.
 And we did.
-The house is described in a book from 1950, “Old Houses from Bucovina”.
+A Romanian traditional house accurately described in a book from 1950, “Old Houses from Bucovina”.
 Unlike many old houses nowadays, which are either abandoned, or in museums, this one is inhabited by a family.
 It has life in it.
 This is why we love to visit Bucovina.

 The owners couldn’t tell an exact age of the house, they approximate it is 250 years old.
 Three generations have lived inside the house, after it was moved from it’s original place and reassembled in the village of Arbore, by their grand grandfather.
 This house is unchanged from the XVIIIth century and is still inhabited.
 The Lelcu family’s neighbors consider them poor by not having modernized their house, like the rest of the villagers, but they know the high value of their house, as it is, and were proud to show us it’s secrets.